Updated for Version 3.0

 Slotting Anemo Traveler into a team like this is a great idea because it enables the most benefit from C6 and the 4-Piece Viridescent Venerer set bonus.
 Anemo Traveler can provide these characters with a massive boost in damage.

-Ningguang/Geo Traveler (CO-OP Only)
+Ningguang/Geo Traveler (Co-Op Only)

-The edges of Ningguang’s Jade Screen and Geo Traveler’s Meteor can also stop the tornado.
-However, neither of them synergize well with Anemo Traveler apart from stopping the tornado and it’s not a good idea to run a Geo character on the team just to get the Elemental Burst to do more damage.
+The edges of Ningguang’s Jade Screen and Geo Traveler’s meteorite can also stop the tornado.
+However, neither of them synergize well with Anemo Traveler apart from stopping the tornado and it’s usually not a good idea to run a Geo character on the team just to get the Elemental Burst to do more damage.
 Sadly, Albedo’s Solar Isotoma cannot stop the tornado; it’s a flower after all.

 All images are generated with Genshin Portraits by muakasan#2792 and edited with permission to include Anemo Aether and Lumine.

 Bennett, Chongyun, Traveler, Flex